-Being an official time-keeper of the Olympic Games anno 1932, the famous Swiss watchmaking brand just can’t waste such a good excuse to introduce yet another special edition diving watch.
-Although I literally hear the creepy sound of raising eyebrows right this moment, I still feel obliged to tell you about this limited edition timekeeper and offer you to meet the new Omega Seamaster Diver Vancouver 2010 automatic diving companion!
+Being an official time-keeper of the Olympic Games anno 1932, Omega just can’t waste such a good excuse to introduce yet another special edition diving watch.
+Although I literally hear the creepy sound of raising eyebrows right this moment, I still feel obliged to tell you about this limited edition timekeeper and offer you to meet the new self-winding Seamaster Diver Vancouver 2010!

 No wonder that Omega pays so much attention to its bestselling Seamaster series.